 Our Infatuation with the Food in Asia

 We adore Asia food favorites to the point of obsession.
 We love eating Asian food at the source, in cities around the world and in our own kitchen.

 Cooking Asian food at home is a relatively new development.
-We now eat dishes like green curry, Hunan chicken and fried rice at home all the time.
+We now eat dishes like Hunan Chicken and Thai Panang Curry Noodles with Meat Sauce at home all the time.
 As it turns out, we’re able to source a myriad of Asian ingredients at multiple markets near our Lisbon home, which isn’t the same as eating them in Asia, but it’s still pretty good.